magento/devdocs/guides/v1.0/architecture/archi_perspectives/present_layer.md

 * Containers collect an ordered group of children view elements.

 The brower forms a product web page by asking the view element tree to render itself into HTML.
 Containers and blocks emit HTML that encloses their children appropriately.
-Blocks typically have a template file to contain the HTML to be emitted, allowing the HTML to be more easily customized without having to replace the PHP code used to implement the block as well.
+Blocks can generate their content using static HTML, Knockout JS scripts, and PHTML.

 <h3>How Presentation code calls other layers</h3>
 Presentation code typically calls service contracts, particularly for a store front.
 However, presentation code is occasionally dependent on a specific implementation that requires the presentation code to directly call the <i>business logic</i> layer.
 For example, the Admin UI screens are often tightly linked a specific implementation and are not generic across implementations.

+The View layer calls code from the Model to get information about the state of the application (for example, the price of a product).
+Typically, the way it accesses the Model is through service contracts.

 <h3>Presentation layer flow</h3>
 Web users interact with components of the presentation layer to select actions that initiate calls to the underlying product layers.
 Presentation layer components make calls to the Service layer, which in turn sends requests to the Domain (or business logic) layer.

-<h2 id="related">Related topics</h2>
+<h3 id="related">Related topics</h3>
-<a href="{{ site.gdeurl }}architecture/archi_perspectives/arch_diagrams.html">Architectural diagrams</a>
+<a href="{{ site.gdeurl }}architecture/archi_perspectives/arch_diagrams.html">Architectural Diagrams</a>

-Magento Areas

-Blocks and Controllers

-Templates and Layouts

-Magento Web API Endpoints
+<a href="{{ site.gdeurl }}architecture/archi_perspectives/ALayers_intro.html">Architectural Layers Overview</a>